BeeStation/BeeStation-Hornet/tools/UpdatePaths/readme.md

 As expected, all variables were discarded.
 This is only really useful in certain edgecases, and you shouldn't do something like this trivially in case someone has lovably named a variable special since it'll just nuke it.

-There are also a bunch of neat features you can use with UpdatePaths variable filtering, with it all documented here: (**LINK THE UPDATE_PATHS PYTHON DESC DUMBASS**).
+There are also a bunch of neat features you can use with UpdatePaths variable filtering, with it all documented here: (https://github.com/BeeStation/BeeStation-Hornet/blob/master/tools/UpdatePaths/\_\_main\_\_.py#L9)[https://github.com/BeeStation/BeeStation-Hornet/blob/master/tools/UpdatePaths/__main__.py#L9].
 However, let's spin it all out for you here as well:

 ### Deleting Entire Paths